 Virginia Tech, the Commonwealth of Virginia’s most comprehensive university and its leading research institution, will host and deliver the German Fulbright Summer Institute virtually from July 19, 2021 to August 14, 2021.
-The three-week Summer Institute is offered through a grant awarded to Virginia Tech, through its Cranwell International Center, by the German-American Fulbright Commission, and is designed for undergraduate students from Germany’s Universities of Applied Sciences.
+The four-week Summer Institute is offered through a grant awarded to Virginia Tech, through its Cranwell International Center, by the German-American Fulbright Commission, and is designed for undergraduate students from Germany’s Universities of Applied Sciences.

 While the program will be delivered virtually, Virginia Tech remains committed to building community, engaging students, and maintaining the highly interactive and participatory nature of the curricular and co-curricular components.
 We will teach and engage synchronously, likely having online meetings between 2:00 pm and 7:00 pm CEST and including generous breaks, with a total of 45 hours for the online program (15 hours each week for three weeks), with 30 hours for the curricular components (10 hours each week for three weeks) and 15 hours for the co-curricular components (5 hours each week for three weeks).
 Please note that this is subject to change.
-More details, including a final schedule will be forthcoming prior to the program start.
+More details, including a final schedule, will be forthcoming prior to the program start.

 An integral part of the Summer Institute has been introducing students to the American college campus experience as well as providing a perspective on the diverse range of activities that are part of US higher education, including centers for the performing and visual arts as well as entrepreneurial innovation, research institutes, scientific laboratories, campus farm operations and agricultural extension programs, student life organizations, community outreach, recreational and professional sports, etc.